Personal Trainers Contest Prep

 When implementing cardio into a contest prep plan, our personal training philosophy is to use both LISS (low intensity slow steady state) and HIIT (high intensity interval training).
 This again is customized to the individual.
 Some contest prep clients may need little to no cardio to get lean, while others have to do more.
 There are a few training mistakes that we see as personal trainers and always avoid.
 First, adding too much cardio at the beginning of contest prep.
 This sets you up for failure because there is little room to make adjustments once your body fat loss slows or stalls.
 Your body adapts to LISS cardio fairly quickly, and if you start out by doing high amounts of cardio, once you reach a certain point by adding even more cardio to break through plateaus, your body becomes catabolic and breaks down muscle for fuel, which is completely counterproductive.
 The second is doing too much HIIT cardio.
 HIIT cardio, sprints, sled pushes and pulls, metabolic circuits, and other types of conditioning can all be great for body fat loss and implemented successfully into a contest prep plan.
 However, a close eye must be kept on recovery by the personal trainer.
 If you’re not recovering properly, and it is affecting your weight training workouts, this again becomes counterproductive and can result in muscle loss.
 Lastly, performing only one type of cardio is not ideal.
 Changing up the type of cardio performed can be an effective way of preventing plateaus and can increase the effectiveness of the cardio program.

 Our personal training approach to nutrition is to start by estimating each individual’s daily caloric needs.
-This is done by either finding the contest prep client’s BMR (basal metabolic rate) and activity level, or if they have been accurately tracking their daily caloric intake, we base it off their food log.
-Once we have a starting point, we create a caloric deficit.
-This is not an extreme slash in calories but just enough to coax the body to lose 1-2 pounds of body fat per week for the typical contest prep client.
+This is done by either finding the contest prep client’s BMR (basal metabolic rate) and activity level, or if they have been accurately tracking their daily caloric intake, base it off their food log.
+Once a estimated maintenance caloric intake is determined, a caloric deficit needs to be created to lose body fat.
+This should not be an extreme slash in calories but just enough to coax the body to lose 1-2 pounds of body fat per week for the typical contest prep client.
 Again this may vary based on the individual and their starting point.
-Next, we determine the macros and food choices.
-Typically protein is kept fairly high (1-1.5 grams of protein per pound of bodyweight) to avoid muscle loss, promote satiety (the state of being satisfied), and for the higher TEF (thermic effect of food).
-For most personal training client’s dietary fat is kept relatively low (15-25%) of total calories with the remaining portion coming from carbohydrates.
+The next step should be to determine the macros and food choices.
+Typically protein should be kept fairly high (0.8-1.5 grams of protein per pound of bodyweight) to avoid muscle loss, promote satiety (the state of being satisfied), and for the higher TEF (thermic effect of food).
+For most personal training client’s dietary fat should be kept relatively low (15-25%) of total calories with the remaining portion coming from carbohydrates.
 However, some clients respond better to higher fat and lower carbs.
-This is one reason why everything must be individualized and adjusted based on biofeedback; again this can only be monitored by a seasoned personal trainer.
-We do allow for some flexibility in the diet but we believe that timing and food choices both matter and must be considered for optimal results.
-Once we have a starting point everything is adjusted and changed based on biofeedback.
-We may use carb cycling, re-feeds, cheat meals, or other methods during the contest prep, but it is all based off the individual.
+This is one reason why everything must be individualized and adjusted based on biofeedback.
+We do believe in allowing for some flexibility in the diet but we believe that timing and food choices both matter and must be considered for optimal results.
+Once a starting point has been established everything is adjusted and changed based on biofeedback.
+The use of carb cycling, refeeds, cheat meals, or other methods during the contest prep may be appropriate, but it is all based off the individual.

 At Accelerated Fitness we offer personal training contest prep programs for the following: